zilbers/analytics-challenge-boilerplate/README.md

   - Make your own custom tiles.
   - Make the tiles resizable.
   - Make the tiles move by drag and drop.
+  - Make the timeframe adjustable on all charts
   - Add any feature you wish
   - Add tests for your features